 Jump Start with a Car

 The ATV can also be jump started using a car which follows the same step as jump starting with another ATV.
-The only difference here is that the car has a different battery and a much stronger charging system than a quad bike’s.
+The only difference here is that the car has a different battery and a much stronger charging system than a quad bike.

 This is why the car should under no circumstances be started during the process of jump starting.

 Caution is advised when you are working with electricity and the person carrying out the process should be wearing thick rubber soled shoes.
-Also the red terminal of the battery should not be touched as it could electrocute you.
+Also, the red terminal of the battery should not be touched as it could electrocute you.

 Use a Standalone Battery Charger

 There are many standalone battery chargers on the market these days which are multipurpose.
 Not only are they useful for charging cars but can also work on other vehicles such as ATVs.
-The process is simple enough for anyone to follow it.

 There are many other ways to solve the dead ATV battery problem but the right solution for you depends on your situation.